 Attributes:

 Photos that convert: Window cleaning is inherently visual.
-Before/after photos of clean windows vs. dirty ones are compelling and credible.
+Before/after photos of clean windows versus dirty ones are compelling and credible in a way stock photography never is.

-🔥 Quick Win: "Before" photos of particularly dirty windows followed by clean "after" shots often go viral locally when shared on social media.
-The same content that works on social also works in your GBP photo section.
+๐ฅ Quick Win: "Before" photos of particularly dirty windows followed by clean "after" shots often perform well when shared locally on social media.
+The same content that works on social also works in your GBP photo section, upload it in both places.

-The review strategy for window cleaning differs by customer type.
+The review strategy for window cleaning differs by customer type, and treating both the same way costs you reviews on the commercial side.

 Residential reviews: Ask at the completion of each job, while the customer is looking at clean windows.
 The visual impact is immediate and emotional, satisfaction is at its peak at that exact moment.